mateibejan1/ad-nlp/datasheet.md

 1. **Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?**

-    All collection and annotation was done by the two authors.
+    All collection was done by the two authors.
+Annotation was done for the VUA, Gutenberg Categories, Gutenberg Authors and Song Genres datasets.

 1. **Over what timeframe was the data collected?** *(Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
 If not, please describe the timeframe in which the data associated with the instances was created.)*

-    The dataset was collected in the early Summer of 2019, which does not necessarily reflect the timeframe of the data collected.
+    The dataset was collected in between 2019 and 2020.

 1. **Were any ethical review processes conducted (e.g., by an institutional review board)?** *(If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.)*

-    No review processes were conducted with respect to the collection and annotation of this data (though review was done for other aspects of this work; see the paper linked at the top of the datasheet).
+    No review processes were conducted with respect to the collection and annotation of this data.

 1. **Does the dataset relate to people?** *(If not, you may skip the remaining questions in this section.)*

-    Yes; the majority of the documents in the dataset are articles about people (either their Wikipedia entries or stories about them in periodicals).
+  Yes, but only tangentially.
+There are news articles, novel paragraphs and songs that might reference real people or places.

 1. **Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?**

-    Other sources: Wikipedia and periodicals.
+    Other sources: Gutenberg Project, Sparktech Software and Kaggle.

 1. **Were the individuals in question notified about the data collection?** *(If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself.)*

-    No, they were not notified.
+    N/A.

 1. **Did the individuals in question consent to the collection and use of their data?** *(If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.)*

-    No. All documents are public.
-In the case of the AO3 stories, we explicitly contacted the authors and received permission to use their stories.
-(Several authors we contacted did not respond; we did not include their stories.)
+    No. All data sources are public.

 1. **If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?** *(If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate).)*